kunalabichandani/kunalabichandani.github.io/_posts/2019-07-11-how-to-use-instagram-dm-on-your-mac-free-no-third-party-apps.md

 title: How to use Instagram DM on your Mac (free, no third-party apps)
 layout: post
 date: 2019-07-24 22:44
-image: /assets/images/penn.png
+image: "/assets/images/penn.png"
-headerImage: false
 category: blog
 description: Using Instagram DM safely and easily on your Mac (for free!!)
 ---

-Have you ever wanted to continue a conversation on Instagram DM but found it frustrating to pick up and unlock your phone everytime?
-People sliding into your DM's but you're supposed to be, in air quotes, *focused* on work?
+Have you ever wanted to continue a conversation on Instagram Direct Messages but found it frustrating to pick up and unlock your phone everytime?
+Had people sliding into your DMs when you're supposed to be "focused" on work?

 It's unfortunate that, as of today, Instagram has no official app for Mac.
-Yeah, you could use the website through your browser but what's the fun in scrolling through and liking posts without being able to message people.
-For whatever reason, Windows has a native app of its own but Mac doesn't.
+Yeah, you could use the website through your browser but what's the fun in scrolling through and liking posts without being able to message people?
+For whatever reason, Windows has a native app of its own while Mac doesn't.
 That said, there are a few third-party apps that exist, although I've steered away from those because I'd rather not give them access to my password, posts, usage activity, messages, and the like (pun intended).

 I've written this tutorial to show how anyone on a Mac can set up Instagram DM in 60 seconds (if you're good at following instructions), without worrying about their data or spending money.